beyond-the-cloud-dev/soql-lib/website/docs/examples/subquery.md

 public with sharing class MyController {

     public static List<Account> getAccountsWithContacts() {
+        /*
+        SELECT Id, Name, (
-        //SELECT Id, Name, (SELECT Id, Name FROM Contacts) FROM Account return AccountSelector.Query
+            SELECT Id, Name FROM Contacts
+        ) FROM Account
+        */
+        return AccountSelector.Query
             .with(SOQL.SubQuery.of('Contacts')
                 .with(new List<sObjectField>{